BDC Hamburger Icon

 Benefits of advertising on Pinterest

-• It’s all about discovery.
-Whereas Facebook’s primary goal is to connect with others and X (formerly Twitter) is used primarily to make short comments, Pinterest is made for people to discover new products and ideas.
-It’s like a combination of a visual search engine and a digital bulletin board.
-For this reason, users are more receptive to advertising than users on other types of social media are.
+• Pinterest is all about discovery: While Facebook’s primary goal is connecting people and X (formerly Twitter) is mainly used for short-form commentary, Pinterest is designed for discovery.
+It’s like a visual search engine combined with a digital bulletin board.
+For this reason, users are more receptive to advertising than those on other social platforms.

-• Users have an open mind.
-When searching on Google, users often type in the name of a company or brand.
-In contrast, according to Hootsuite, nearly all Pinterest searches are unbranded.
-This means more opportunity for smaller and lesser-known brands to generate attention and interest on a relatively even playing field.
+• Pinterest users are open-minded: When searching on Google, users often type in the name of a company or brand.
+Pinterest searches, however, are often unbranded, creating more opportunities for smaller and lesser-known brands to gain attention and interest on a more level playing field.

-• It’s cost-effective.
-The return on investment for Pinterest ads is twice that of other digital platforms, Pinterest reported.
-According to AdRoll, the average cost per click on Pinterest was 10 cents to $1.50, compared with $5.26 for LinkedIn, 20 cents to $2 on Instagram, and $1 on TikTok.
-Facebook was less, at 44 cents, but Pinterest makes up for it in effectiveness.
+• Pinterest is cost-effective: According to Pinterest data, it takes half as many impressions to convert a user on Pinterest compared to other social platforms.
+Additionally, according to AdRoll, the average cost per click on Pinterest was 10 cents to $1.50, compared with $5.26 for LinkedIn, 20 cents to $2 on Instagram and $1 on TikTok.
+While Facebook’s cost-per-click is lower, Pinterest often delivers better conversion effectiveness.

-Although Pinterest isn’t the most popular social media platform for advertising, it has seen big growth and may be an untapped space for brands that are seeking new audiences.
-Pinterest’s user base will continue to grow as the platform expands, introduces new features, and improves its capabilities for both advertisers and users.
+Although Pinterest isn’t the most popular social media platform for advertising, it has seen significant growth and may be an untapped space for brands seeking new audiences.
+Pinterest’s user base will continue to grow as the platform expands, introduces new features and improves its capabilities for both advertisers and users.

 The nuances of Pinterest advertising require an eye for design and an understanding of the platform’s users, but by utilizing effective Pinterest advertising strategies and tactics, you can drive qualified leads to your site.